ethanhillas/Atomic-Attack-Lab/README.md

 pip3 install -r requirements.txt
 ```

 Create your own certificates for Terraform and Ansible to access and configure your Atomic Attack Lab.
-The certificates may be located anywhere, but for ease you can create a directory called `certs` in the project folder and write your certs there.
+The certificates may be located anywhere, but for ease of use, you can create a directory called `certs` in the project folder and write your certs there.
 You are responsible for appropriately securing your certificates.
 You must ensure that the keys have the correct permission (e.g chmod 400 or r--).

 ```
 ## SSH Keys